-You get remote control via app, and doing so also gives you access to additional controls such as mid boost and low cut controls, presence knob, tone, and noise reduction.
+You get remote control via the app, and doing so also gives you access to additional controls such as mid boost and low cut controls, presence knob, tone, and noise reduction.

-The Vox Adio Air doesn’t sound like a guitar amp simulator that some other brands seem to sound like.
+The Vox Adio Air doesn’t sound like the guitar amp simulator that some other brands seem to sound like.
 It’s also good for bass guitars, so you can try bass playing if you are into that.
 Even if you don’t, you can always help out your bass player by letting him practice on your amp!